European Spa Towns Known for Their Healing Waters

 Fly into Ljubljana, then take a train or rent a car and head east to Murska Sobota.
 From there, it’s just a quick drive to the thermal towns of Moravske Toplice, Lendava, or Banovci.
 The journey itself is peaceful, with flat green fields and very little traffic.
 If you’re already in Austria or Hungary, it’s an easy cross-border trip too.

-5 Charming Villages in Southern France You’ve (probably) Never Heard Of
+5 Charming Villages in Southern France you’ve (probably) Never Heard Of

-5. Agios Germanos, Prespa Lakes, Northern Greece – Quiet, Wild, and Soul-Filling
+5. Agios Germanos, Prespa Lakes, Northern Greece: Quiet, Wild, and Soul-Filling

 Prespa is not the Greece you’ve seen on postcards.
 Tucked in the mountains near the Albanian and North Macedonian borders, it’s one of Europe’s most untouched ecosystems.
 You’ll find floating reed islands, 300+ species of birds, and villages where life is still beautifully analog.

 Tucked away near the Prespa Lakes in northern Greece, Agios Germanos is the kind of place that resets you without even trying.
 The air is clean and crisp, the lakes are still, and the pace of life is so slow it almost forces you to breathe deeper.
-No rush, no schedule—just space to move through the day however you feel.
+No rush, just space to move through the day however you feel.

-What makes this little village special isn’t just the landscape (though it's beautiful)—it’s the feeling of being far from everything noisy.
+What makes this little village special isn’t just the landscape (though it's beautiful) - it’s the feeling of being far from everything noisy.
 You’ll spend your time walking easy trails through the forest, swimming in fresh mountain lakes, and eating food that comes straight from the land or water nearby.
 People here grow what they eat, and cook like they’ve got all day.

 Where to stay